deaconblues86/starwars/README.md

 - MySQL: https://dev.mysql.com/downloads/mysql/
 - Python: https://www.python.org/downloads/release/python-360/

-Note that this project was developed on a Windows 10 box so you're installation process may be slightly different -- mostly referring to installing python when using Linux.
+Note that this project was developed on a Windows 10 box so your installation process may be slightly different -- mostly referring to installing python when using Linux.
 Additionally, all required external packages can be installed by running the following command:
 - pip install -e .

 # task_one.py